|Poverty and Literature 2019

 integrated” ghettos (7)

-Despite the crowding, northern black ghettos in 1950 were viable, productive
+Despite over crowding, northern black ghettos grew into viable,

-communities.
-Poverty created its share of social problems (the
+productive communities during the first half of the twentieth century.
+Poverty created its share of social problems

-more than half that of white families), and these neighborhoods were
+more than half that of white families).
+These neighborhoods were

 organizations, and volunteer organizations supported the heaalth of